contao/docs/docs/dev/reference/commands.md

 {{< version "4.9" >}}

-With this command you can execute migrations after an update of Contao or of an extension.
+With this command you can perform database updates and migrations after a new installation or update of Contao or an extension.
 The migrations that get executed are update scripts of Contao, registered migrations of extensions, legacy `runonce.php` files and the database update.

 ```sh
 $> php bin/console contao:migrate [options]